Topics Map > Features and Functionality > Client Capabilities > Desktop

 - Click Open.
 The resource account will open in a new browser tab.

 - Make sure you are currently located in the newly opened resource tab within your browser.
 If not, repeat the steps above.
-Important: The simplest way way to confirm that you are viewing the resource mailbox is to verify that the email address of the resource is within the url string of your browser window.Click on the Settings Icon in the top right corner next to your name and then select Calendar from the "Your app settings" section of the side panel list that appears below the icon.
+Important: The simplest way way to confirm that you are viewing the resource mailbox is to verify that the email address of the resource is within the url string of your browser window.Click on the Settings Icon in the top right corner next to your name and then select View all Outlook settings

-- Expand the Calendar section in the left navigation pane.
+- Expand/select the Calendar section in the left navigation pane.

 - Click Resource scheduling from with the listing.
 You will see the following screen.